VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -httpAuth.username string
      Username for HTTP server's Basic Auth.
 The authentication is disabled if empty.
 See also -httpAuth.password -httpListenAddr string
      TCP address to listen for http connections.
 Set this flag to empty value in order to disable listening on any port.
 This mode may be useful for running multiple vmagent instances on the same server.
 Note that /targets and /metrics pages aren't available if -httpListenAddr=''.
-See also -httpListenAddr.useProxyProtocol (default ":8429")
+See also -tls and -httpListenAddr.useProxyProtocol (default ":8429")
   -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
   -import.maxLineLen size